What is Strain Counterstrain?

 Total Motion Release systematically takes students and patients through each progression of the program until the desired results are achieved.
 The remaining 5% of patients who do not respond may need more hands-on care.
 The hands-on care we use still treats the patient using the same concept.
 We will know in just a few visits, not weeks, if a patient is not responding to treatment and needs to be referred out for additional care.

 Can 6 exercises really make that big of a difference?

-The idea that 6 exercises can have an effect on a large percentage of aches & pains and the entire skill of fixing pain can be turned over to the patient can seem very unfathomable.
+The idea that 6 exercises can have an effect on a large percentage of aches & pains and that the entire skill of fixing pain can be turned over to the patient can seem very unfathomable.
 I tell students, you should be skeptical.
 In order for this to ‘become part of you’ you have to see success using it again and again.
 It isn’t just 6 exercises, however 6 exercises builds a foundation that you and your patients can build off of.
-After the 6 you will learn to take each of them into 6 directions of motion, different body positions and alternates for when things aren’t working.
+After the 6, you will learn to take each of them into 6 directions of motion, different body positions and alternates for when things aren’t working.

 The Total Motion Release Program gives the patient the ability to fix themselves in a short period of time.
 It uses simple motions that a toddler can understand and provides a medically designed progression so the patient can improve to the level they desire.
-It not only is effective one on one, but can be applied to large groups.
+It is not only effective one on one, but can be applied to large groups.

-- Migraine headache sufferers – the eye in which they experience the throbbing headache in is often times the side they have shoulder restriction.
+- Migraine headache sufferers – the eye in which they experience the throbbing headache is often times the side they have shoulder restriction.